Developer Guide

 When the user enters a filter words command, the program will check the validity of the command by using CommandChecker.extractCommandType().
 Since the command is recognized, FILTER_WORDS will be returned.
 Then, the program flow is as follows:

-2. Call FilterCommandSlicer.isNewFilter() to determine whether the user wants to continue on the last filtered list or start a new filter on an entire word list.
+FilterCommandSlicer.isNewFilter()to determine whether the user wants to continue on the last filtered list or start a new filter on an entire word list. - Check whether the user has entered a print limit using

-4. Depending on the filter type, FilterCommandSlicer.getTargetedWordTypes() or FilterCommandSlicer.getTargetedStringTags() will be called to get an array of strings containing the word types or strings required for the filter process.
+FilterCommandSlicer.getTargetedWordTypes()orFilterCommandSlicer.getTargetedStringTags()will be called to get an array of strings containing the word types or strings required for the filter process. - The array of strings will be passed to either one of the three methods

-6. Call FilterList.printFilterList() to print out the result.
+FilterList.printFilterList()to print out the result.

 The following sequence diagram shows how the components interact with each other for the scenario where the user issues the command filter -continue by\start limit\10 -cs -cg.